neikei/vagrant-debian-ansible-lemp/README.md

     servername: "lemp.test"         # Servername and domain for your projects
     projectnames: ["foo", "bar"]    # Comma-separated list with your projectnames
                                     # Generated URLs => foo.lemp.test and bar.lemp.test
+    symfony_version: 3.3            # Symfony version like 3.3 or "lts"
 ```
 Every servername or projectname change needs an update of your local hostfile.